brendan-js/guide/src/pages/python/for-loop-statements/index.md

 for index, item in enumerate(shopping_basket): print("Item", index, "is a", item)
 ```
-**for/else statements**
+**For/else statements**

-Pyhton permits you to use else with for loops, the else case is executed when none of the conditions with in the loop body was satisfied.
-To use the else we have to make use of `break` statement so that we can break out of the loop on a satsfied condition.If we do not break out then the else part will be executed.
+Python permits you to use `else` with for loops, the else case is executed when none of the conditions with in the loop body was satisfied.
+To use the `else` we have to make use of `break` statement so that we can break out of the loop on a satsfied condition.
+If we do not break out then the `else` part will be executed.

 ```python
 week_days = ['Monday','Tuesday','Wednesday','Thursday','Friday']